Universite-Gustave-Eiffel/waveguicsx/README.md

 Another class, the class Signal, is also provided to easily handle the transforms of signals from frequency to time and inversely, as well as the generation of excitation pulses.

+The loop over the parameter (angular frequency or wavenumber) can be parallelized, as shown in tutorials.

 ### Citation

 Please cite the project (https://github.com/treyssede/waveguicsx) if used for your own projects or academic publications

 ### Example